 Disasters are a product of society and are caused by extreme events interacting with human, social, and physical vulnerabilities

-I am a physical geographer, atmospheric scientist, and geographic information systems (GIS) analyst with interests in coupled human-environment interactions, severe and local storms, mesoscale meteorology, natural hazard vulnerability and risk, and GIScience applications in the geophysical, atmospheric, and hazard sciences.
+I am a hazards geographer, atmospheric scientist, and geographic information systems (GIS) analyst with interests in coupled human-environment interactions, severe and local storms, mesoscale meteorology, natural hazard vulnerability and risk, and GIScience applications.

-My research: 1) severe weather hazard exposure, risk, and disaster potential; 2) relationship between land use-land cover and disaster potential; 3) Mobile home resident vulnerability to tornadoes and warning communication; 4) changes in wildfire risk and vulnerability; and 5) LIDAR applications in disaster mitigation, response, and recovery strategies.
+My research: 1) severe weather hazard exposure, risk, and disaster potential; 2) relationship between land use-land cover and disaster potential; 3) Mobile home resident vulnerability to tornadoes and warning communication; 4) changes in wildfire risk and vulnerability; and 5) climate change, atmospheric hazards, and future impacts on society.

 The Strader Research Group focuses on coupled human-environment interactions, severe and local storms, mesoscale meteorology, natural hazard vulnerability and risk, climate change, and GIScience applications in the environmental, atmospheric, and hazard sciences.